ram-avni/health_condition_predictor/README.md

 ## Data <a name="data"></a>
 ### Source <a name="source"></a>
 The CDC's National Health And Nutrition Examination Survey (NHANES) contains annual questionnaires, which in turn contain multiple datasets, including:
-Demographics Data
+- Demographics Data
-Dietary Data
+- Dietary Data
-Examination Data
+- Examination Data
-Laboratory Data
+- Laboratory Data
-Questionnaire Data
+- Questionnaire Data
-Medical Conditions
+- Medical Conditions
-Limited Access Data
+- Limited Access Data

 I used the annual questionnaires from 2015-2016 (which is the latest available dataset as of October 2019 due to the rigorous procedure of the CDC data collection and statistical methods).
 The target variable is: “Still having asthma”, classified as 1, is a Positive (2 means never was diagnosed with asthma or no longer with asthma).

 Starting with about 10,000 observations (different individuals), I reduced the size to about 8,000 observations after cleaning and merging datasets.

-Most features were taken from:  <br />
+Most features were taken from:
-Medical:
+- Medical:
   - Diagnosed with asthma
   - Age when first had asthma
   - Family history / genetics

-Demographics: <br />
+- Demographics:
   - Household size
   - Family income to poverty ratio

-Dietary:
+- Dietary:
   - Essential nutrients and vitamins

 Of these two categories, there was a roughly 70/30 split between NAH and NTA, as seen below in the pie chart of class distribution.